pierre-rouleau/pel/doc/pel-manual.rst

 On macOS
 ^^^^^^^^

+On macOS I use the terminal-based Emacs more often than the graphical one because I can configure my terminal to generate ANSI sequence codes for the functions keys, the cursor keys and the numerical keypad keys.
+See the `macOS-terminal-settings PDF`_ for more information.

+.. _macOS-terminal-settings PDF: pdf/macOS-terminal-settings.pdf

-On my macOS system I have 2 commands that launch Emacs:
+On macOS system I use 2 commands that launch Emacs:

 - ``e`` which launches a Termcap (TTY) character-only version of Emacs, and
 - ``ge`` which launches the GUI version of Emacs.